 Parts of our technology, techniques, proprietary compounds and potential product candidates, including those which are or may be in-licensed, may be found to infringe patents owned by or granted to others.
 We have and may in the future receive notices claiming our products infringe third party patents and third parties have and may in the future file civil lawsuits against us claiming infringement of their intellectual property rights.
-In late-2018, Chugai Pharmaceutical Co., Ltd. filed suits in the U.S. and Japan alleging that ULTOMIRIS infringes a U.S. and two Japanese patents, respectively, held by Chugai (these suits are still in the early stages).
+In late-2018, Chugai Pharmaceutical Co., Ltd. filed suits in the U.S. and Japan alleging that ULTOMIRIS infringes a U.S. and two Japanese patents, respectively, held by Chugai (See Note 18, Commitments and Contingencies to the footnotes to the condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for information regarding these legal proceedings with Chugai)..
 Additional third parties may claim that the manufacture, use or sale of our products or product candidates infringes patents owned or granted to such third parties.
 We are aware of patents owned by third parties that might be claimed by such third parties to be infringed by the development and commercialization of our products or investigational compounds.
 In respect to some of these patents, we have obtained licenses, or expect to obtain licenses.
 However, with regard to other patents, we have determined in our judgment that:

-- our products and investigational compounds do not infringe the patents; - the patents are not valid or enforceable; and/or - we have identified and are testing various alternatives that should not infringe the patents and which should permit continued development and commercialization of our products and investigational compounds.
+- our products and investigational compounds do not infringe the patents; - · the patents are not valid or enforceable; and/or - we have identified and are testing various alternatives that should not infringe the patents and which should permit continued development and commercialization of our products and investigational compounds.

 Any holder of these patents or other patents covering similar technology could sue us for damages and seek to prevent us from manufacturing, selling or developing our products.
 Intellectual property disputes, such as those initiated by Chugai, can be costly and time consuming to defend.
 Prior to launch of a new product (or an existing product for a new indication), for various reasons, a patent owner may not be able to assert its patent rights so it is possible that any potential challenges to our products may be made after a product has been commercialized and not necessarily while the product is in development, in clinical trials or during the regulatory review process.
-If we cannot successfully defend against any future actions or conflicts, if they arise, we may incur substantial legal costs and may be liable for damages, be required to obtain costly licenses or be forced to stop manufacturing, using or selling our products (and we may be, in certain cases, prevented from initiating product launches in certain jurisdictions), which may adversely affect our business.
-We may seek to obtain a license prior to or during legal actions in order to reduce the risks in connection with product launches (or at a later time) and to reduce further costs and the risk of a court determination that our technology, techniques, proprietary compounds or potential product candidates infringe the third party's patents.
+If we cannot successfully defend against any future actions or conflicts, if they arise, we may incur substantial legal costs and may be liable for damages, be required to obtain costly licenses or be forced to stop manufacturing, using or selling our products (and we may be, in certain cases, prevented from initiating product launches in certain jurisdictions or required to withdraw the product from the market after it has been launched), which may adversely affect our business.
+We may seek to obtain a license prior to or during legal actions in order to reduce the risks in connection with product launches (or at a later time after product introduction) and to reduce further costs and the risk of a court determination that our technology, techniques, proprietary compounds or potential product candidates infringe the third party's patents.
 A required license may be costly or may not be available on acceptable terms, if at all.
 A costly license, or inability to obtain a necessary license, could have a material adverse effect on our business.
 In addition, even if we obtained a license, it would likely be non-exclusive and any competitive advantage resulting from the licensed technology may be of limited value and the same technology could be utilized by competitors.